0x57Origin/OriginLabs/Blue_Team/Response_Containment/Windows_Firewall_Blocking.md

 But for me it is working.

-# Now let's check the Firewall Loggin
+# Now let's check the Firewall Logging

 Let's first configure the firewall to record every blocked packet into a text log file and it's called = pfirewall.log.
 Very important or firewall won't keep a record of it. **It is not turned on by default**.